tjvr/website/pages/index.md

 ---
-title: "LiveWires: technical activity week for 12–15s"
+title: "LiveWires: technical activity week for 12–17s"
-social_title: "technical activity week for 12–15s"
+social_title: "technical activity week for 12–17s"
 social_image: "/assets/livewires-og.jpg"
-description: "LiveWires is a technical activity week for 12–15s.
+description: "LiveWires is a technical activity week for 12–17s.
 Start your summer learning about Jesus and technology."
 og_description: "Start your summer with a week learning about Jesus and technology."
 ---

 <h1 class="page-title">Learn more about Jesus and technology this summer.</h1>

-* Technical activity week for 12–15s
+* Technical activity week for 12–17s
-* 6th - 13th August 2023
+* 11th - 18th August 2024
 * Salisbury, UK

-<a class="cta" href="https://events.scriptureunion.org.uk/event.php?id=1066" target="blank" rel="noopener" id="book-now">Book now!</a>
+<a class="cta" href="#" target="blank" rel="noopener" id="book-now">Booking open soon</a>

 <div class="columns columns-reverse">
 <img src="/assets/photo/2022/electronics.jpg">